JohnVanOrange/FrontEnd/README.md

  * A MySQL database needs to be created.
 The sql directory contains the query to create the required structure
  * The settings.inc.default file needs to be renamed to settings.inc and the correct database and various settings input
  * The tools directory has a script that will import all the images into the database

+This also requires that the Imagick extension be setup in PHP.